52North/contextual-button/README.md

 ```

 To get the code running you might have to install the Arduino libraries for the ESP8266 first.
 You will find an explanation of how that works [here](https://github.com/esp8266/Arduino)

+## Future Work
+* Use a preconfigured SOS so it does not have to be exposed externaly.
+* Currently the Flask application runs on the built-in development server which is not intended for productive use.
+For a productive deployment a differetn solution should be found.
+Details can be found [here](http://flask.pocoo.org/docs/0.12/deploying/)
+* Refactor the access to the SOS transactional API.